 2018-2019 CDBG Program

-The Chapel Hill Town Council will hold a public forum at 7 p.m. on Wednesday, November 1, in the Chapel Hill Town Hall Council Chamber, to receive citizen input on the Town's community development needs.
+The Chapel Hill Town Council held a public forum at 7 p.m. on Wednesday, November 1, in the Chapel Hill Town Hall Council Chamber, to receive citizen input on the Town's community development needs.
 Public comments will be used to help determine specific funding priorities and help identify potential uses of 2018-2019 federal Community Development Block Grant (CDBG) funds.

 November 28, 2017: 9 a.m.
 Human Services Funding Application Orientation Workshop

 This workshop will provided an overview of the application, process, and submittal requirements, for Human Services Funding.
 Although there are different applications for CDBG and HOME, the basic information is the same, so potential CDBG/HOME applicants were encouraged to attend.

 December 5, 2017: 9 a.m.
 Application Q & A

 Q & A sessions provided an opportunity to ask staff, one-on-one, specific questions regarding your application.

 January 9, 2018: 9 a.m.
 Application Q & A

 Q & A sessions provided an opportunity to ask staff, one-on-one, specific questions regarding your application